library(igraph)

 0.3761141 0.4055572 0.2981949 0.6458497

 These scores tell us not just who is central, but how centralized the network is as a whole.
 A highly centralized network depends heavily on a few key nodes, making it potentially vulnerable if those nodes are removed.
+For the karate club, eigenvector centralization is the highest of the four values, reflecting that prestige concentrates around the instructor and the administrator whose conflict later split the club.
+Betweenness and degree are moderately centralized, while closeness is the most evenly distributed: in a small, densely connected network, every member is within a few steps of everyone else, so no one dominates on reachability.

-3.6 Other Centrality Packages
+3.7 Other Centrality Packages

 Beyond igraph, several R packages offer additional centrality indices.
-The sna package implements indices such as flow betweenness (based on maximum flow rather than shortest paths), information centrality (based on information-theoretic measures), and stress centrality (counting all shortest paths through a node, without normalization).
+The sna package implements indices such as flow betweenness (based on maximum flow rather than shortest paths), information centrality (based on information-theoretic measures), and stress centrality (counting all shortest paths through a node, without normalization). sna functions operate on adjacency matrices rather than igraph objects, so we first convert the graph.

 The centiserve package provides the largest collection, with over 30 additional indices.
 Packages like CINNA, influenceR, and keyplayer offer smaller, more specialized selections.